MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analyze-social-data-using-widgets.md

 (This topic is pre-release documentation and is subject to change.)

-Use widgets to visualize your organization’s data analytics.
-The easy-to-understand metrics on these widgets provide quantitative insights and help you understand what your customers or prospects are saying about your products, brands, and services.
-Identify any issues or compliments that are mentioned about your products or services on social media sources.
-Using this analysis, you can also understand how your team is working toward the social strategies of your organization.
+Widgets visualize your organization’s data and provide quantitative insights to help you understand what your customers or prospects are saying about your products, brands, and services.

-> [!TIP]
->  This topic is part of a walkthrough about how you can set up searches and get started with analyzing the resulting data.
-More information: [Set up searches to listen to social media conversations](set-up-searches.md)

 The **Analytics** area helps you to analyze social data and displays widgets based on the posts that result from your search topics.
 Widgets then display the analysis in easy-to-understand formats such as bar charts, simple curves, or percentages.
 [Learn how to navigate the Analytics area.](get-started.md#get-around-in-the-analytics-area)